 - Palazzo del Capitano, next to Palazzo del Popolo, is a grand building with elaborate windows built over a portico.
 It houses the Etruscan-Roman Museum and the Pinacoteca, art museum.
 The museums are closed on Mondays.
-A ticket including both museums and the Roman cisterns cost euro 5 in 2007.

 - The Duomo, begun in the 12th century, was built over a Roman temple.
 It has an outstanding central rose window.
 Inside are a 14th-century altarpiece, frescoes, and inlaid wood choir stalls.
 Behind the Duomo is a Roman house with a mosaic floor.
-Beyond the duomo, near the Convento delle Lucrezia, is a great view spot.
+Beyond the Duomo, near the Convento delle Lucrezia, is a great view spot.
 You'll also see remains of Roman and pre-Roman walls here.

-- Tempio di San Fortunato, on piazza Umberto, was built in 1292 on the site of an older church.
-The exterior has a Gothic doorway and is decorated with sculptures and inside are 13th-14th century frescoes and magnificent inlaid wooden choir stalls.
-The crypt holds the tomb of Jacopone da Todi, a medieval poet, and mystic, whose statue is outside the entrance.
+- Tempio di San Fortunato, on Piazza Umberto, was built in 1292 on the site of an older church.
+The exterior has a Gothic doorway and is decorated with sculptures and inside are 13th-14th-century frescoes and magnificent inlaid wooden choir stalls.
+The crypt holds the tomb of Jacopone da Todi, a medieval poet and mystic whose statue is outside the entrance.
 From the bell tower, there are good views of the countryside.
 Next to the church are gardens and a path leading past the castle ruins and good view spot down to Santa Maria Della Consolazione.

-- Santa Maria della Consolazione is below the town, near the edge of the 13th century walls.
+- Santa Maria della Consolazione is below the town, near the edge of the 13th-century walls.
 It's a large 16th-century church with four apses and a beautiful dome and is one of central Italy's best Renaissance churches.